pramsey/pgsql-ogr-fdw/README.md

 	CREATE SCHEMA fgdbcityinf;
 	IMPORT FOREIGN SCHEMA "CitiesIn"
 		FROM server fgdbtest INTO fgdbcityinf;

 ### Preserving case and special characters in column names and table names

-By default, when IMPORT FOREIGN SCHEMA is run on an ogr foreign data server, the table names and column names are laundered (meaning all upper case is converted to lowercase and special characters such as spaces are replaced with _).
+By default, when `IMPORT FOREIGN SCHEMA` is run on an ogr foreign data server, the table names and column names are laundered (meaning all upper case is converted to lowercase and special characters such as spaces are replaced with "_").

 This is not desirable in all cases.
 You can override this behavior with 2 IMPORT FOREIGN SCHEMA options specific to ogr fdw servers.

-These are `launder_column_names` and `launder_tables_names`.
+These are `launder_column_names` and `launder_table_names`.

 To preserve casing and other funky characters in both column names and table names you can do the following: